Origogi/origogi.github.io/_posts/flutter/2019-10-13-Flutter_Internals-1.md

 The following diagram shows the interactions between the bindings I am going to cover a bit later in this article and the Flutter Engine.

 ![](https://www.didierboelens.com/images/internals_bindings.png)

+Let’s have a look at each of these “main” bindings.

+### SchedulerBinding
+This binding has 2 main responsibilities:

+- the first one is to tell the Flutter Engine: “Hey! next time you are not busy, wake me up so that I can work a bit and tell you either what to render or if I need you to call me again later…”;
+- the second one is to listen and react to such “wake up calls” (see later) When does the SchedulerBinding request for a wake-up call?

+- When a Ticker needs to tick
+  For example, suppose you have an animation and you start it.
+An animation is cadenced by a Ticker, which at regular interval (= tick) is called to run a callback.
+To run such callback, we need to tell the Flutter Engine to wake up us at next refresh (= Begin Frame).
+This will invoke the ticker callback to perform its task.
+At the end of that task, if the ticker still needs to move forward, it will call the SchedulerBinding to schedule another frame.

+- When a change applies to the layout
+  When for example, you are responding to an event that leads to a visual change (e.g. updating the color of a part of the screen, scrolling, adding/removing something to/from the screen), we need to take the necessary steps to eventually render it on the screen.
+In this case, when such change happens, the Flutter Framework will invoke the SchedulerBinding to schedule another frame with the Flutter Engine. (we will see later how it actually works)

+### GestureBinding
+This binding listens to interactions with the Engine in terms of “finger” (= gesture).

+In particular, it is responsible for accepting data related to the finger and to determine which part(s) of the screen is/are impacted by the gestures.
+It then notifies this/these parts accordingly.

+### RendererBinding
+This binding is the glue between the Flutter Engine and the Render Tree.
+It has 2 distinct responsibilities:

+- the first one is to listen to events, emitted by the Engine, to inform about changes applied by the user via the device settings, which impact the visuals and/or the semantics
+- the second one is to provide the Engine with the modifications to be applied to the display.

+In order to provide the modifications to be rendered on the screen, this Binding is responsible for driving the PipelineOwner and initializing the RenderView.

+The PipelineOwner is a kind of orchestrator that knows which RenderObject’s need to do something in relation with the layout and coordinates these actions.

+### WidgetsBinding
+This binding listens to changes applied by the user via the device settings, which impact the language (= locale) and the semantics.

+> Side note
+> At a later stage, I suppose that all events related to the Semantics will be migrated to the SemanticsBinding but at > time of writing this article, this is not yet the case.

+Besides this, the WidgetsBinding is the glue between the Widgets and the Flutter Engine.
+It has 2 distinct main responsibilities:

+- the first main one is to drive the process in charge of handling the Widgets structure changes
+- the second one is to trigger the rendering

+The handling of the Widgets Structure changes is done via the BuildOwner.

+The BuildOwner tracks which Widgets need rebuilding, and handles other tasks that apply to widget structures as a whole.